iameshureddy/Logistic-Regression-Classifier-for-Breast-Cancer-Dataset/README.md

 ROC curve

-Visualize validation curve to check overfitting
+7.Visualize validation curve to check overfitting

 How to Run